weiju/boinglisp/designdoc.md

 All runtime library functions will also return a value, even void has a defined value (BL_UNDEFINED).

+Conventions:

+    - d0 is the main value register
+    - a0 is the main pointer register

 ** Data Types

 The general convention of other Scheme systems is followed that a machine word